 The How Do I Adopt? and Q & A pages will hopefully answer any questions you may have about how we operate.
 We do ask for a rehoming fee which is vital to support the work we carry out and without which we could not rescue the number of collies that we do every year

-If you have any questions, or would like to know more about these or any of the dogs we have at our centre please telephone our office Monday to Friday 9am to 4.30pm on 01889 577058 and our staff will be happy to help.
-At weekends and Bank Holidays the phone is diverted to a mobile with staff who may be busy with customers and dogs so if there's no reply please try again later (there is no answerphone facility at weekends or Bank Holidays).
+If you have any questions, please telephone our office Monday to Friday 9am to 3pm on 01889 577058 and our staff will be happy to help.
+At weekends and Bank Holidays our preferred communication is by email to email@example.com

 As you look through the details you will notice that each dog is coded Green,Yellow or Blue with further icons showing its assessment in certain areas.
 A full explanation of the system is explained on the Assessment page